5 Easy-to-Implement SEL Strategies for Your Classroom

 These simple yet effective strategies go a long way in continuing to build, develop and foster relationships with and among students.
 Relationships skills are one of the key aspects of integrating social-emotional learning in your classroom; one that you are likely already doing, and may be able to expand upon and deepen.

-Join me to learn easy-to-implement strategies based on the five core SEL competencies developed by CASEL: self-awareness, self-management, social awareness, relationship skills, and responsible decision making.
+Join my free on-demand webinar to learn easy-to-implement strategies based on the five core SEL competencies developed by CASEL: self-awareness, self-management, social awareness, relationship skills, and responsible decision making.
 I will share strategies from my new book Effective Strategies for Integrating Social-Emotional Learning in Your Classroom.
 The strategies can be incorporated at any grade level, in any content area.
 Strategies for linguistically and culturally diverse students will be particularly emphasized.

 In this session, we will: